 Scenario(s)

 Pedestrian at retail checkout – After bringing purchases to the checkout counter, or at the pickup window of a drive-through store, the customer elects to pay electronically using their Wi-Fi capable smart phone or hand-held computer.
 In addition to being recognized as a frequent customer for various benefits, electronic coupons are used and they see the statement/bill on the screen (preferably duplicating the cash register display as the items are scanned), add tip if appropriate, and pay using their digital signature and/or password.
 The payment is charged to their pre-established account (typically a credit card).
 The time-critical aspect of the transaction is that the mobile STA may not be within range of the fixed AP until moments (only a second or more) before the transaction is to be completed.
 Should expect association to be completed in the time it takes a person to make one step forward (can assume one meter at a normal walking pace).
 In high traffic scenarios, conventional association delays can cause unacceptable delays with long lines forming at the counter.
 In all cases under this scenario, the worst case rate of entry should be just a few (less than 5) devices entering the zone at a time.
+The total time to complete the transaction should be comparable, and no more than, the time it takes with existing systems of either credit/debit cards or by cash payment.

 Vehicle parking payment – When entering the parking lot, the fixed STA at the entrance identifies the car and associates it with the mobile STA present in that car.
 Various techniques are used for this, including license plate readers.
 If multiple mobile STAs are present in the car someone in the car may have to elect at this time which one will be responsible.
 For cars having WAVE/DSRC OBUs, they will be built into the vehicle and it will be assumed that this will be the STA used for payment.(to avoid the issue of every person in the car having their own mobile STA and having to select between them).
 Many parking lots are already introducing systems that can notify the driver of where open spaces are located, and the mobile STA would then be used for this purpose.
 When exiting the lot, the charges are calculated by the parking controller and presented to the mobile STA when it reaches the exit turnstile.
 If preapproval for charges has been made, the turnstile is raised as the car approaches, negating the need to stop on the way out.
 Much as with the pedestrian at retail checkout, the mobile STA may not be within range of the fixed AP until moments (only a second or more) before the transaction is to be completed.
 Should expect association to be completed in the time it takes the vehicle to travel one car length (assume speeds of less than 10kph).
 Conventional association delays can cause unacceptable delays with long lines forming at the entrance or exit.
-In all cases under this scenario, the worst case rate of entry should be just a few (less than 5) devices entering the zone at a time
+In all cases under this scenario, the worst case rate of entry should be just a few (less than 5) devices entering the zone at a time The total time to complete the transaction should be comparable, and no more than, the time it takes with existing systems of either credit/debit cards or by cash payment.